A sales manager’s shocking secret and four sales secrets to help you sell more…

 At any stage of the sales process, you should know in advance what your prospect is really asking.
 The real question is, “What do I need to know about how your company can improve our company?
 Will your products or services solve a problem, create new opportunities, increase savings, maximize earnings, simplify our processes, develop our human capital, or increase market share?”

 At this point, the executive is more interested in their company than they are in yours.
 When you are clear on what your prospect really wants to know, you present your options more effectively.
 You sell more.

 2. Talking Too Much

-The key to connecting with a client is a conversation and asking questions.
-The quality of client information received depends on the quality of your questions, as well as waiting for and listening to the answers!
+The key to connecting with a client or prospect is a conversation and asking questions.
+The quality of client/prospect information received depends on the quality of your questions, as well as waiting for and listening to the answers!
 A successful encounter early in the sales process should probably consist mostly of open-ended questions, the kind that requires essay answers rather than just a “Yes” or “No.” Never rush on with preprogrammed questions that reveal you’ve paid no attention to the answer you just received!

 Your job is to work closely with the team or champion who will give you information.
 Do your research so that your questions about their company are well thought out.
 Do not be afraid to go deeper.
 If they want to increase sales, ask, “By how much?”
 “In the same market or expanding to a new one?”
 Do they want to improve morale?
 Ask, “What are the signs that make this a priority?”
 “What have you done before?”
 “How successful has it been?”
 Will they be upgrading technology?
 Ask, “How long have you been investigating options?”
 You need to determine whether they are interested or desperate.